What Are Ecommerce AI Agents? Types, Use Cases, and How to Implement (2026)

 The Claimlane AI Agent is the first AI Agent built specifically for this problem.

-It operates inside structured returns and warranty workflows, not as a chatbot, not as a separate tool, but directly inside the ticket view where agents already work.
+It operates inside structured returns and warranty workflows.
+Not as a chatbot, not as a separate tool, but directly inside the ticket view where agents already work.

 How it's trained: